 The second Sunday of Advent (and the third and fourth) are semi-double Sundays of the second class in rank.
-The Gospel pericopes, from St. Matthew, tell of St. John the Baptist in prison sending two of his followers to meet the LORD.
-The liturgical colour is violet and, as folded chasubles are worn, the organ is not played.
+Today the Gospel pericopes, from St. Matthew, tell of St. John the Baptist in prison sending two of his followers to meet the LORD.
+The liturgical colour is violet.

 At Vespers yesterday afternoon the antiphons Ecce in nubibus caeli etc were sung with the psalms of Saturday.
 The Office hymn was Creator alme siderum.
-After the collect of the Sunday commemorations were sung of the preceding feast of St. Nicholas of Myra and of St. Ambrose.
-At Compline the Dominical preces were omitted due to the concurring and occurring double feasts.
+After the collect of the Sunday a commemoration of St. Nicholas of Myra was sung.
+At Compline the Dominical preces were omitted due to the occurring double feast.

 At Mattins the invitatory is Regem venturum and the Office hymn is Verbum supernum.
 In the first nocturn the antiphons Veniet ecce Rex etc are sung with the usual psalms for Sunday.
 The lessons are a continuation of Isaiah and today contain the beautiful symbolism of the Rod of Jesse.
 In the second nocturn the antiphons Gaude et laetare etc are sung and the them of the Rod of Jesse is continued as the lessons are taken from St. Jerome's Expositon on Isaias the Prophet.
 In the third nocturn the antiphons Gabriel Angelus etc are sung and the homily is from St. Gregory.
 The Te Deum is omitted and in its place a ninth responsory, Ecce Dominus veniet, is sung.

 In the 'liturgical books of 1962' at Vespers there are no commemorations.
 The Dominical preces are always omitted at Prime and Compline.
 Mattins is cut down to a single nocturn of three lessons.
 At Lauds there are no commemorations.
-At Mass the ministers wear dalmatic and tunicle, there is only one collect and the dismissal is Ite, missa est. Vespers are of the Sunday with a commemoration of tomorrow's feast.
-At Compline Te lucis is sung with the ordinary Doxology.
+At Mass the ministers wear dalmatic and tunicle, there is only one collect and the dismissal is Ite, missa est. At Vespers there are no commemorations.

 Art: Jerome Nadal